CShark/usb_dmx/README.md

 ![](https://github.com/CShark/usb_dmx/raw/master/Images/render_2.jpg)

 ## Firmware
-The firmware is completely custom, only based on CMSIS (no HAL) and aims to be compatible with the FX5-Device, which is no longer in production.
-In theory, the ports can be configured using the resistors at the backside of the pcb but I did not program the logic for it, so currently the first three are Outputs and the fourth is an Input.
-The configuration can easily be changed at the beginning of main.
+The firmware is completely custom, only based on CMSIS (no HAL) and supports the important parts of the ArtNET protocol.
+The initial port configuration can be set using resistors, but later be overwritten using the Command parameter of the ArtAddress-packet.
+The device also registers an emergency serial port, for when you misconfigure the ethernet addresses and loose connection to the device.
+It allows you to change the address and config on the fly and also to switch into the bootloader.
+The configuration can be done by the included tool that mainly uses regular ArtNET-packets for configuration but also supports the emergency serial commands if it finds a serial port for the device.

+By default the device will spin up a DHCP server that supports two clients in the 10.0.0.0 network.

-To adjust the name of the interface, look at `USB_GetString` in the `usb_config.c`.
+To adjust the hardcoded name of the ethernet card in the device manager, look at `USB_GetString` in the `usb_config.c`.